 A kitten without teeth means it’s not eating solids yet.
 A kitten opens its eyes between 10-14 days and gets its teeth around 3 weeks.
 Simply buy a tin of evaporated milk (DO NOT GIVE ANY OTHER MILK) and mix half milk with half water.
-The kitten will feed better if the milk and water is warm (not hot).
-Syringe feed or use a feeding bottle – get syringes from pharmacy or bottle from the vets (do not use a baby’s bottle).
+The kitten will feed better if the milk and water are warm (not hot).
+Syringe feed or use a feeding bottle – get syringes from the pharmacy or a bottle from the vet (do not use a baby’s bottle).
 Feed as much as the kitten will take.
 If it doesn’t take, you will have to gently give a few drops every few minutes – sometimes a kitten will not take the milk for the first 24 hours – and you have to be careful not to false feed it as the fluid will go into the lungs.
 Just a tiny bit at a time until it starts to suckle itself and let it drink until it has had enough.

 At 3-4 weeks of age introduce a little liquidized/mashed soft kitten food and also give it paste for worms (this needs to be done every week for at least 3 weeks).

 At 4-6 weeks the kitten will start to learn to eat alone.

 Give boiled chicken if the kitten has diarrhoea.
 Once the diarrhoea has stopped, continue with the chicken, but add kitten/junior food with it until, eventually, you can cut out the chicken.
 A feed should be done every 4 hours.